SteveWhiteCopywrites/Sports_Journalism_and_Copywriting/README.md

 ## Interview: Gareth Thomas
 Interview with former Wales international rugby player Gareth Thomas for the Cardiff 7s Festival programme.

-The conversation explores Thomas’s career in professional rugby, the culture of the game and the role of rugby sevens events in promoting the sport and supporting grassroots participation.
+The conversation explores Thomas’s career in professional rugby, the culture of the game and the role of rugby sevens.

 ![Gareth Thomas interview – page 1](alfie.png)